-On January 3, 2012 and April 25, 2012 a field inspection of the HoKua Place/Kapa'a Highlands II Project area was conducted by Exploration Associates Ltd. archaeologist Nancy McMahon, M.A.
+On January 3, 2012 and April 25, 2012, Exploration Associates Ltd. archaeologist Nancy McMahon, M.A., conducted field inspections of the HoKua Place area.
 On November 11, 2012, three trenches were excavated with a backhoe with a 24 in. width bucket.
 A Cultural Impact Assessment (CIA) was conducted for the Project; it is attached as Exhibit M.